History of rape: Medieval Europe

 In the 12th century, kinsmen of the victim were given the option of executing the punishment themselves.
 "In England in the early fourteenth century, a victim of rape might be expected to gouge out the eyes and/or sever the offender's testicles herself."
 Despite the harshness of these laws, actual punishments were usually far less severe: in late Medieval Europe, cases concerning rapes of marriageable women, wives, widows, or members of the lower class were rarely brought forward, and usually ended with only a small monetary fine or a marriage between the victim and the rapist.

 Medieval theologian Thomas Aquinas argued that rape, though sinful, was less sinful than masturbation or coitus interruptus, because it fulfilled the procreative function of sex, while the other acts violated the purpose of sex.
 A lawsuit against the famous late medieval English writer, Geoffrey Chaucer (1340–1400), demonstrates that the legal term "raptus" could not only be applied to actual cases of rape or sexual assault, but also to the unlicensed transfer of a female servant from one household to another.
 There was no law against rape during the 16th century in the Dutch Republic.

+Roma women were raped by white Romanian men during slavery in Romania.